fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 ### One port request at a time processed for a given account

 Port requests for the same account number are only processed one at a time, in series.
 Singular port order processing is an industry standard with all service providers.
-If you submit multiple port requests, one after the other, involving the same account number, all to occur simultaneously or even in overlapping timeframes, the service provider that currently owns the phone numbers will only process the first request per account number and will reject all others.
-If you submit more than one request for the same account number, all at the same time, then the losing carrier will reject one or all of your port requests.
+If you submit multiple port requests, one after the other, involving the same account number, all to occur simultaneously or even in overlapping timeframes, the service provider that currently owns the phone numbers only processes the first request per account number and rejects all others.
+If you submit more than one request for the same account number, all at the same time, then the losing carrier rejects one or all of your port requests.

 For example, you have account number xyz123 with your current service provider with the following plans:

-- Account xyz123 has 10 telephone numbers (TNs) under it – TN1, TN2, TN3….TN10.
+- Account xyz123 has 10 telephone numbers (TNs) under it - TN1, TN2, TN3….TN10.
 - Assume you want to port these numbers in 2 batches
-  - Batch 1 – TN1, TN2, TN3, TN4, TN5
+  - Batch 1 - TN1, TN2, TN3, TN4, TN5
-    - This is partial port, with BTN remaining with current provider.
+    - This is a partial-port, with BTN remaining with current provider.
-  - Batch 2 – TN6, TN7, TN8, TN9, TN10
+  - Batch 2 - TN6, TN7, TN8, TN9, TN10
-    - This is full port, including the BTN.
+    - This is full-port, including the BTN.

 You can't submit port requests for Batch1 and Batch2 at the same time.
 You need to place a port request for Batch 1, wait for that request to be completed, and only then submit a port request for Batch 2.